-The vast majority of viewers who come across your whiteboard animation video, and your offer, will promptly leave and never come back.
+The vast majority of viewers who come across your whiteboard and cartoon animation video, and your offer, will promptly leave and never come back.
 We know, we know: how dare they?!

 It’s terribly discouraging to watch a stream of excellent, highly-targeted visitors come to your site, watch the video partway through, or even halfway through, and then flutter away to the next online distraction.

 Normally, it would mean thousands of dollars in revenue slipping through your fingers.
 You would eat the opportunity cost, tweak what you’re doing, and throw more traffic at your whiteboard and cartoon animation video to make up for it.

 But the good news is, you can fix the situation.
 Those people are still high-quality leads.
 Your message just didn’t happen to connect with them at that point in their customer journey.

 You can make those viewers come back, and get a precious second chance to present your offer to them – at a relatively low cost.
 That’s where a retargeting campaign comes in.

 “Retargeting,” also known as “remarketing,” is a form of advertising where you serve ads specifically to the people who have already visited your website, or opted into your list.
 Let’s talk about how exactly you might use it to convert video viewers into customers…

 - Pixel-based, focusing on anonymous visitors.
 Anyone who lands on your website gets tagged with a special browser “cookie” a.k.a. retargeting pixel.
 Then they are served ads on social media and on the web (or just one of those) that bring them back to your offer.